-provide the option of medium-/long-term savings and favourable financial4 and tax conditions.
-The securities offered in these plans consist of a broad range of company mutual funds (FCPEs), of which seven in the company and group savings plans (PEE/PEG), including the employee share ownership fund (Funds E).
-Employer matching contribution amounted to €65m5 in 2019.
+provide the option of medium-/long-term savings and favourable financial1 and tax conditions.
+The range of company mutual funds (FCPEs) offered through these plans is made up of a diversified panel of funds, seven of which are offered in the company and group savings plans (PEE/PEG), including the employee share ownership fund (Fonds E).

+The employer matching contribution amounted to €50.7m2 in 2021.
 Financial compensation (profit-sharing) may be invested in the Company and Group savings plans.